nocodb/nocodb/packages/noco-docs/content/en/setup-and-usages/MetaManagement.md

 ---
-title: 'Meta Management'
+title: 'Metadata'
-description: 'Meta Management'
+description: 'Metadata'
-position: 15
+position: 60
-category: 'Setup and Usages'
+category: 'Usage'
-menuTitle: 'Meta Managements'
+menuTitle: 'Metadata'
 ---

 To go to the Meta Management Portal, click ``Project Metadata`` under ``Settings`` on the leftmost menu.